 You want mountains?
 We’ve got that.
 You want deserts?
 We’ve got that, too.
 You want prairies?
 We’ve certainly got that.
 Just about the only thing we don’t have is an ocean.
 But, we do have our very own saltwater lake!

 There are 38 Oklahoma State Parks in all!
-In this post, I’m highlighting a few that show the diverse topography of the state.
+In this post, I’m highlighting a few that showcase the diverse topography of the state.

 Make sure you download the new Oklahoma State Parks app!